China: Truck rams into crowd in Hunan province; 10 killed, several injured | Devdiscourse

-A truck has rammed into a crowd in Hunan Province in Central China on Sunday, Sputnik reported citing the transport police.
+A truck rammed into a crowd of people at a traditional market in Central China on Sunday, according to the transport police.

 As many as ten people have been killed and 16 others have been injured as a result of the incident.

-The incident occurred at around 8:40 a.m. local time on Sunday in the village of Zhenzhihua in Xiangtan City District when a truck loaded with gravel drove into a crowd of people.
+The incident occurred at around 8:40 a.m. local time on Sunday in Huashi town of Xiangtan City District in Hunan Province.
+The truck loaded with gravel drove was coming down an incline when the driver lost control and drove into a crowd of people resulting in casualties and injuries.

 All victims were sent to the nearest hospitals.
 The extent of the injuries of the victims is not known as of now.